Madison HEART Bylaws

 -Contacts the new member to provide them information about HEART, including these Bylaws, and to see if they have questions or would like to speak on the phone.

--Admits the new member to the Yahoo group.
+-Admits the new member to the online group.

--Sends a “Welcome New Member” e-mail to introduce the new member to the Yahoo group.
+-Sends a “Welcome New Member” message to introduce the new member to the group.

 -Monitors the HEARTNewMemberContact@gmail.com address.